carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 Source text for online-compiled programs (for example, those compiled by the OpenCL language runtime) may be embedded into the DWARF Version 5 line table.
-See DWARF Version 5 section 6.2.4.1 which is updated by the proposal in :ref:`DW_LNCT_LLVM_source
+See DWARF Version 5 section 6.2.4.1 which is updated by *DWARF Extensions For Heterogeneous Debugging* section :ref:`DW_LNCT_LLVM_source
 <amdgpu-dwarf-line-number-information-dw-lnct-llvm-source>`.

 The Clang option used to control source embedding in AMDGPU is defined in